 |Average coach:||28 grams of CO2 per km|

 One of the main reasons why transportation can be a big contributor to carbon emissions is because almost every vehicle runs on fossil fuels.
-Fortunately, you don’t need a car to explore your local area if you have a bike.
+Fortunately, the carbon footprint of a bicycle is next to nothing, and you don’t need a car to explore your local area if you have a bike.
 And as luck would have it, some of Scotland’s most beautiful areas can be explored by bicycle or mountain bike.

 7Stanes – mountain biking – this collection of seven centres in the south of Scotland offers exhilarating mountain bike trails for all abilities as well as routes for families and practise areas.
 Some of these centres, like the ones surrounding Dumfries, are so close to one another that you could arguably hop from one to the other on your mountain bike for the ultimate tour through our Lowland countryside.